-Note: Avoid spraying cleaner directly onto the keyboard.
+Note: Avoid spraying cleaner directly onto the display or the keyboard.

 - 4. Wring out as much of the liquid as you can. - 5.
 Wipe the display again; do not let any liquid drip into the computer. - 6.
 Be sure to dry the display before closing it.